GALLERY

 4) Green dirty: 1-green (Co-Cr) + 0, 50 yellow (Zr-Si-Pr) + 0, 05 orange (Pb-Sb-Fe)

-5a) Grape leave: The leaves have a large space of yellow round the edge and the center is green copper, which overlaps the yellow and as they both have different intensities this give a large variation in colors.
+5a) Grape leaves: The leaves have a large space of yellow round the edge and the center is green copper, which overlaps the yellow and as they both have different intensities this gives a large variation in colors.

-5b) Grapes: Yellow is put in the center of each grape leaving a small space of the white base on the left and a larger on one the right.
-Then this space and most of the yellow is covered with light green and shaded slightly with string green.
+5b) Grapes: Yellow is put in the center of each grape leaving a small space of the white base on the left and a larger one on the right.
+Then this space and most of the yellow is covered with light green and shaded slightly with strong green.

 6) Jacket: Strong brown, lightly painted under strong green.